-Over time, their relationship grows into one that is less hostile and more affectionate, particularly after Peeta is taken by the Capitol at the end of Catching Fire / the beginning of Mockingjay.
+Over time, their relationship grows into one that is less hostile and more affectionate, particularly after Peeta is taken by the Capitol at the end of Catching Fire and the beginning of Mockingjay.

 Her Relationship With Cinna

 From the very outset of their time together, Katniss's relationship with Cinna is affectionate.
 He's kind to her, telling her that he's sorry she was reaped and that he's going to do everything he can to help her center herself and be prepared for the Games.

 Cinna is, in essence, Katniss's best friend in the Capitol.
 He is one of the people who holds her together when it's obvious that everything else could easily fall apart.
 It's Cinna who grounds and focuses Katniss when she's ready to fall apart.